Top SEO for Real Estate Strategies, Tips, and Examples [2022 Edition]

 Now you have a basic understanding of on-page SEO for real estate and ten of the main factors that’ll apply to your real estate SEO strategy.
 If you have any follow-up questions, though, throw them in the comments, and we’ll answer as best we can.

-What Are SEO for Real Estate Backlinks?
+What is Off-Page SEO for Real Estate

 Backlinks, also known as “inbound links”, are links from one website to a page on another website.
 Major search engines, such as Google, consider backlinks “votes” for a specific page.